ratheeshaditya/thesis/README.md

 TensorBoard
 MLflow

-check batch input shape?
-Together or one by one?
+DataParallel

-NTU120 on the existing models
+NTU120 2D and 3D on the existing models

 Move saved data to dataset storage